 When you find the perfect spending plan, you are excited to track your spending and improve your finances.

 Before we get into the budgets to consider, there is one more thing you need to take into account.

 Are you the type that enjoys working with spreadsheets?

-If so, spreadsheet budget templates are probably best for you.
+If so, spreadsheet budget templates are best for you.

 - Read now: Discover 17 free budget templates to try

-It is important you know what you like as this will also have an impact on whether or not you stick to your budget long term.
+You must know what you like as this will also impact whether or not you stick to your plan long-term.

 It combines a spreadsheet with an app that automatically updates your budget for you.